-- Free access to FICO score: Merrick Bank offers all cardholders free access to their credit scores, which isn’t standard among issuers of secured cards.
+- Complimentary access to FICO score: Merrick Bank offers all cardholders complimentary credit-score access, which isn’t standard among issuers of secured cards.
 Regularly checking your score may help motivate you to treat your credit with care.

 - High annual fee: The $36 annual fee isn’t the highest we’ve seen on a secured card, but many charge less, or none at all.

 - No rewards: Although it’s unusual for a secured card to offer rewards, it’s still disappointing not to be able to earn cash back, miles, or points.
-If you get one of the few secured cards with a modest rewards program, it can make owning a credit card more fun, not to mention lucrative.
+If you get one of the few secured cards with a modest rewards program, you can learn the basics of how rewards work to prepare you for future, non-secured cards.

 How to Get the Most Out of This Card

 A secured card typically has a credit limit equal to the amount you’ve deposited as security.
-So in this case, once you make an initial deposit of $200 to $3,000, you’ll be allowed to charge as much as your credit limit: between $200 and $3,000.
+So, in the case of the Merrick Bank Secured Visa Card, you’ll be allowed to charge as much as your credit limit: between $200 and $3,000.

 What happens after that is almost more important, though.
 Merrick Bank will automatically and regularly review your account to see if you’re eligible for a credit line increase that doesn’t require an additional deposit.

-That’s why it’s crucial that you form good payment habits and stick with them.
-Always pay your bill on time, and if at all possible, in full.
-Checking your free FICO score every month can help keep you motivated to stay on track as you rebuild your credit.
+It's crucial that you form good payment habits and stick with them: Always pay your bill on time, and if at all possible, in full.
+Checking your FICO score every month can help keep you motivated to stay on track as you rebuild your credit.

-Merrick Bank offers customer support 24 hours a day, seven days a week, though there are no chat services through its website.
+Merrick Bank offers customer support by phone 24 hours a day, seven days a week.
 It also has a mobile banking app that you can use to check your credit score or pay your credit card bills.

 Fees to Watch Out For